isabella232/advertising-cloud.en/help/dsp/introduction/advanced-measurement-services.md

 * Panel-Based Surveys
 * Exposure File Passing

-To learn more about leveraging advanced measurement services to create a custom learning agenda for your campaign, contact your Adobe Client Services team.
+To learn more about leveraging advanced measurement services to create a custom learning agenda for your campaign, contact your Adobe [!DNL Client Services] team.